lycus/mci/docs/assembly_language.rst

     FFISignature : `Identifier` "," `Identifier`

 The full list of valid instructions (with register counts, operand types, and so on) can be found on the instruction set page.
+Note that the parser is driven by that information; for example, if an instruction requires a field reference as operand, the parser will expect to be able to parse one.

 Entry points
 ++++++++++++